 For many organisations, the first thing the procurement team does is to look at where money has been spent and then identify for efficiencies.
 However, with MRO purchases it is often impossible to tell exactly what has been spent due to the huge range of suppliers.
 As such, consolidating suppliers down to a small number of key companies, which can provide clear data on all purchases is an important step in managing inventory.

 Another common stock issue to crop up in MRO is who to contact when devices require aftercare.
 Abrar Ahmed, Senior Buyer at Cadent, wants his company to have more clarity about where products were purchased.

 “Only recently I found that there was equipment that had been purchased by a third party or directly from the manufacturer, which hasn’t been used for more than a year,” he explains.
 “This equipment needed re-calibrating or repairing, which only the manufacturer could do, so this will end up costing us twice.”

 With an established relationship with a trusted supplier, this sort of issue can be avoided and provide both engineers and procurement teams with peace of mind.

 Good suppliers should also be able to lean on technology to help organisations they work with manage their stock efficiently.
 In many cases eProcurement solutions can be used to provide the spend visibility and simplified ordering that companies are looking for.

 RS has a number of useful tools that are designed to help with stock control.
-“We offer customers a system called PunchOut, which plugs into their existing eProcurement set-up and provides access to products, technical data, imagery and stock availability,” says Mike England, Chief Operating Officer at RS Components.
+“We offer customers a system called PunchOut, which plugs into their existing eProcurement set-up and provides access to products, technical data, imagery and stock availability,” says Emma Botfield, Managing Director for UK&I at RS.
 “It simplifies ordering and reduces the time taken on the purchase process.”

 “We simply didn’t have clear visibility of what we had in stock and things were getting missed”Chris Peck, Purchasing & Compliance Manager, Mace Industries